LSTM-MAS: A Long Short-Term Memory Inspired Multi-Agent System for Long-Context Understanding: Analysis

 \subsection{The Maximum Text Length That LSTM-MAS Can Handle}

 In theory, LSTM-MAS can handle infinitely long contexts by constructing a sufficient number of agents that perform reasonable segmentation and configure the agents for processing, regardless of the input text’s length.
 However, in practice, it is still constrained by factors such as GPU memory size and disk capacity.
 To minimize the impact of these limitations, LSTM-MAS designs the text segment input and agent processing in a chained manner, so that at any given time, the GPU memory load is restricted to the encoding and inference of text blocks of length $k$.
 As for potential disk capacity constraints, given the large capacity of modern external storage devices, the likelihood of such limitations occurring is minimal.
 Even if issues arise, they can be addressed by swapping the most distant historical records.
 The design of this swapping strategy is system-independent and easily customizable.
 We conducted a "Needle in Haystack" test on LSTM-MAS, and the results are shown in Figure~\ref{fig:needle}.
-As the input length increases, the number of agents also increases, and the time required for LSTM-MAS to complete a full inference increases slightly.
-However, there is no overflow of GPU memory or external memory.
+The maximum context length evaluated in our experiments reached 1500K tokens.
+Through the Needle-in-a-Haystack (NIAH) evaluation, we observed that employing a distinct base model for the Judge Agent significantly reduced the error rate, even at extended input lengths.
+We hypothesize that models sharing the same architecture and parameter scale exhibit highly similar hidden state distributions, making it inherently difficult for them to detect flaws in their own generated reasoning.
+This overlapping blind spot can be effectively mitigated by introducing a heterogeneous, larger-scale model as the judge.